 The Cultural Landscape of Hindutva and Other Essays – by Saumya Dey – Reviewed by Dr. Pingali Gopal – Part I

-Colonial consciousness has not left the academia, despite the talk of post-colonialism ironically.
-Our top academics, consciously or unconsciously, are eager to adapt their speech and describe their country in terms supplied by the west to gain legitimacy.
+Colonial consciousness has not left academia, despite constant talk of post-colonialism and how to deal with it.
+Our top academics, consciously or unconsciously, are eager to adapt their speech and describe their country in terms supplied by the West to gain legitimacy.

-The power they hold, in the academic centers and the media, to manipulate public opinion is despite a shrinking political base.
-However, the tide seems to be slowly turning as people from the other side are making themselves heard.
-In this important group is Dr Saumya Dey who has the authority and the experience to take on their philosophies- inappropriate and dangerous in the Indian context.
+The power that these academics and “thought leaders” hold, in the academic centers and the media, to manipulate public opinion is despite a shrinking political base.
+However, the tide seems to be slowly turning as people from the non-Left are making themselves heard.
+In this important group is Dr. Saumya Dey who has the authority and the experience to take on their provocative ideas — inappropriate and dangerous in the Indian context.
 The authority comes from being an academic historian at OP Jindal University.
-The experience comes because he has studied at the two hottest eternal springs of these philosophies; the JNU and the University of Delhi.
-So, he has a rare insight into the deep workings of the elements who are hitting at the country at various levels in myriad forms.
+The experience comes because he has studied at the two hottest eternal springs of these philosophies — Jawaharlal Nehru University (JNU), and the University of Delhi.
+So, he has a rare insight into the deep workings of the elements that are seeking to undermine the country at various levels in myriad forms.

-Each essay makes an interesting point; and he divides the book into two parts: Politics and Culture; and History.
-In the first part, he looks at the evolution of ‘cultural Marxism’, which looks at themes of exploitation in practically anything and everything around us.
+Each essay makes an interesting point, with the book divided into two parts: Politics and Culture; and History.
+In the first part, he looks at the evolution of “Cultural Marxism,” which looks at themes of exploitation in practically anything and everything around us.
 This, when perpetuated by the sympathetic crowds in the media, causes immense damage to our cultural, social, and religious fabric.
-There is an urgent need to repair the damages and uproot the noxious influences, but before that it is a necessity to understand the ‘how’ and ‘why’ of the damage.
-This book fills that need.
-And admirably.
+There is an urgent need to repair the damage and uproot the noxious influences, but before that, it is necessary to understand the “how” and “why” of the damage.
+This book fills that need, admirably.

-In the second part, the author traces the history of pre-partition Pakistan and the dynamics of Muslim bitterness as the idea of a country based on religion came into existence.
-People like Ambedkar did support the partition, but for completely different reasons than told to us.
-The author also looks at the evangelical basis of Orientalism in the colonial times, which helped nurture the Aryan-Dravidian dichotomy, continuing till date.
-The anti-Hindu propaganda of the colonial times did not die after independence unfortunately.
-Nehru’s dislike for the traditional values gave strength to the left oriented powerful universities and educational centers, who in turn wrote highly distorted versions of history.
+In the second part of the book, the author traces the history of Pre-partition Pakistan and the dynamics of Muslim bitterness as the idea of a country based on religion came into existence.
+People like Ambedkar did support partition, but for completely different reasons than told to us.
+The author also looks at the evangelical basis of Orientalism in colonial times, which helped manufacture and nurture the Aryan-Dravidian divide, continuing till date.
+The anti-Hindu propaganda of the colonial times did not die after independence, unfortunately.
+Nehru’s dislike for the traditional Hindu values gave strength to the left-oriented powerful universities and educational centers, which in turn copiously produced highly distorted versions of history.

 HINDUISM IS GOOD AND TOLERANT; HINDUTVA IS BAD AND INTOLERANT